-- (a) Subject to paragraphs (b), (c), and (d) it shall not be permitted for members or employees of the College or any visitor to keep any animal (including any bird, fish or insect) in the College or to introduce any animal into any part of the College. - (b) Paragraph (a) does not apply to any animal which is required to provide assistance to any person with a disability. - (c) Written permission may be given in advance by the Domestic Bursar to allow some animal or animals onto the College playing-fields for short periods of time, and the permission shall specify the animal(s) and the period(s) to which it applies. - (d) A dog owned by a Fellow who is not resident in the College may as a matter of convenience be brought into the College occasionally and for a short period of
+- (a) Subject to paragraphs (b), (c), and (d) it shall not be permitted for members or employees of the College or any visitor to keep any animal (including any bird, fish or insect) in the College or to introduce any animal into any part of the College. - (b) Paragraph (a) does not apply to any animal which is required to provide assistance to any person with a disability. - (c) Written permission may be given in advance by the Domestic Bursar to allow some animal or animals onto the College playing-fields for short periods of time, and the permission shall specify the animal(s) and the period(s) to which it applies.

-1 By resolution of the Governing Body of 19 June 2023, notwithstanding anything to the contrary in Bylaw VI.5, the following shall have effect ad experimentum until the Governing Body shall have approved an amendment to Bylaw VI.5 in the same terms in Michaelmas Term 2023: 1.
-If a member of the Governing Body or a member of the College staff has an office in College which they do not share, they may take a single dog into that office but into no other room except the Fellows' post-room, upon the following conditions: (a) they must not leave the dog unattended in their office for any period longer than a lunch-break; (b) they must not bring the dog into their office during tutorials, supervisions, or meetings; (c) they must take responsibility for ensuring that the dog does not cause any disturbance to those in neighbouring rooms; (d) they must take responsibility for cleaning and removing any dog-hair in their room and may be liable for the cost of professional cleaning if the Domestic Bursar determines that this is necessary; (e) they must keep the dog on a lead and under close control at all times when it is not in their office; (f) they must not exercise the dog in College or take it or allow it to go on to any area of grass (including the grassed area of any quadrangle or the grass in the Fellows' Garden) or flower-bed in College; (g) they must take responsibility for cleaning up and disposing safely of any mess made by the dog in College.
-2. The Acting Warden (in the case of a Fellow) or the Domestic Bursar (in the case of a member of the College staff) shall have the power to ban a dog from the College if any of the conditions set out in paragraph 1 are breached.
+- (i) If a member of the Governing Body or a member of the College staff has an office in College which they do not share, they may take a single dog into that office but not into other rooms except the Fellows' post-room, upon the following conditions: - (a) they must not leave the dog unattended in their office for any period longer than a lunch-break; - (b) they must not bring the dog into their office during tutorials, supervisions, or meetings; - (c) they must take responsibility for ensuring that the dog does not cause disturbance to those in neighbouring rooms;

+- (d) they must take responsibility for cleaning and removing any doghair in their room and may be liable for the cost of professional cleaning if the Domestic Bursar determines that this is necessary; - (e) they must keep the dog on a lead and under close control at all times when it is not in their office; - (f) they must not exercise the dog in College or take it or allow it to go onto any area of grass (including the grassed area of any quadrangle or the grass in the Fellows' Garden) or flower-bed in College; and - (g) they must take responsibility for cleaning up and disposing safely of any mess made by the dog in College. - (ii) The Warden (in the case of a Fellow) or the Domestic Bursar (in the case of a member of the College staff) shall have the power to ban a dog from the College if any of the conditions set out in Bylaw VI.5(d)(i) are breached.